Blackwellrbrt167/Honeypot-Lab-Project/journal.md

 Even though my ultimate career focus is in GRC, I believe it’s critical to build a technically driven background.
 Since I am already learning the technical side through my education, expanding into the SOC environment felt like the right next step.
 GRC also carries a strong consulting perspective, and I want to fully understand the technical realities behind the policies and frameworks.

 I know this journey will be frustrating at times, especially as someone who tends toward perfectionism and often digs deeply into the weeds of problem-solving.
 But it is a journey worth embracing—one that will have a lasting impact as I push forward toward lifelong mastery.

+---

+## 2025-10-06 - Docker Installation

+---

+## Reflection

+Going into the Docker installation, I remembered how much time I spent troubleshooting Wazuh dependency errors.
+That experience made me slow down, read documentation carefully, and verify prerequisites before starting.
+This time, I noticed the difference immediately — no permission issues, no broken packages, and a clean install.

+---

+## Key Takeaways

+1. **Preparation matters.** Verifying dependencies before running an install prevents wasted hours later.
+2. **Documentation saves confusion.** Keeping screenshots, commands, and notes together makes troubleshooting easier.
+3. **Cross-tool awareness.** I learned that Docker must be installed before Shuffle, which confirmed the importance of understanding tool order in a security stack.

+---

+## Observation

+Running the `hello-world` test confirmed not just that Docker worked but also that the environment was correctly isolated — a perfect foundation for the upcoming Shuffle SOAR lab.

+---

+## Next Steps

+- Deploy Shuffle within Docker containers.
+- Begin documenting container orchestration and SOAR workflows.
+- Continue journaling each setup for reproducibility and learning retention.